FizzyViking/LinkedList-Visualising-with-Manim/README.md

 manim -pql 'filename'.py 'classname'<br />
 filename is the name of the python file containing the manim animation class<br />
 classname is the name of the specific class in filename.py containing the animation<br />
-Example: manim -pql linked.py LinkedList
+Example: manim -pql linked.py LinkedList\br />
+A class conataining an animation is any class deriving from Scene or MovingCameraScene\br > linked.py contains several of these, with the most important being multiLinkcut producing the splice animation<br />